 So far, it’s a good read.
 It’s not a “can’t put down” book.
 Nor is it Chic lit or Women’s fiction.
-The author is a woman, a former screenwriter and television producer so, “Beautiful Wasp Having Sex” is Slice of Life fiction that includes conflict and reveals the “truth” of Hollywood.
+The author is a woman, a former screenwriter, and a television producer.
+So, “Beautiful Wasp Having Sex” is Slice of Life fiction that includes conflict and reveals the “truth” of Hollywood.

-Please check back here for book discussion “Beautiful Wasps Having Sex”.
+Please check back here for the book discussion “Beautiful Wasps Having Sex.”